HaroldPetersInskipp/HaroldPetersInskipp/README.md

 ![Windows 10](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)![Debian](https://img.shields.io/badge/Debian-D70A53?style=for-the-badge&logo=debian&logoColor=white)![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)![IOS](https://img.shields.io/badge/iOS-000000?style=for-the-badge&logo=ios&logoColor=white)

 ## A fun new 🛠 project 🛠 is being worked on in secret, often in the dark.
-A demo is available now, install from 📁[HERE](https://github.com/HaroldPetersInskipp/GameDemo)📁.
+A demo is available that you can download from 📁[HERE](https://github.com/HaroldPetersInskipp/GameDemo)📁.

  - If you enjoy any of my works or want to contribute to future projects you can show support by ❤ donating ❤